 12, 3-ounce slices 1x

-- 2 cups mashed overripe bananas (from about 6–7 medium, very overripe bananas)
+- 2 cups mashed overripe bananas (20 ounces peeled or 6–7 medium)

 - 2 eggs